 The power fluctuations and standby generators emerged from the data as subthemes of the power challenges in the study setting.
 As indicated earlier, quality of power (electricity) supply to imaging departments is of paramount priority to all managers of imaging facilities.
 This implies that uninterrupted power supply to X-ray departments is an acceptable norm to imaging department managers.
-However, the study revealed that there was frequent power instability or fluctuation in the imaging department and this constrained the delivery of imaging services to the patients.
-This was supported by one of participants that: '... a lot also depends on one other challenge, the electricity situation [...] so anytime power fluctuates the equipment goes off, films get stuck in the processor, so we have to do a repeat ... '[Rad4].
+However, the study revealed that there was frequent power instability or fluctuation in the imaging department and this constrained that: '... a lot also depends on one other challenge, the electricity situation [...] so anytime power fluctuates the equipment goes off, films get stuck in the processor, so we have to do a repeat ... '[Rad4].